 - Moreover, if there are minor children, the parties will have to decide the proper amount of child support that should be paid.
 Generally speaking, the child support amount is based on the Idaho Child Support Guidelines.
 However, the parties may agree on an amount of child support outside the guidelines.

 In some situations, the parties can agree on everything from the financial decisions to how the parenting plan will be laid out.
-In that case, your Boise Divorce Attorney will be able to help you gather the needed information and documents to prepare your divorce filings and the case should not take too long.
+Hiring a professional Boise divorce lawyer will help you gather the needed information and documents to prepare your divorce filings and the case should not take too long.

-First, each case starts with one party filing a petition for divorce.
-The petition must contain certain information such as 1) the residence of the parties, 2) the grounds for the divorce, and 3) if there are minor children involved, the name and birthdate of the children, the residence of the children for the last five years, whether anyone else is asserting custody, and whether there are any other proceedings that could affect the custody of the children such as civil protection orders or prior custody determinations.
+- If minor children are involved, their name and birthdate should be provided, their residence for the last five (5) years, and whether anyone else is asserting custody or there are any proceedings that could affect the custody of the children such as civil protection orders or prior custody determinations.

 - Proof of income of the party from all sources including W-2’s, 1099 forms, and K-1 forms for the past two years,

 - Recent Pay stubs

 - Proof of the amount of court-ordered child support and spousal maintenance actually paid by the party in any case other than the one in which disclosure is being provided,